 The best way to record users’ interactions with the website, with their responsiveness, is through video with UserTesting.
 You will be able to pick your target audience and give users a task to do on your app or website.

 The test can run on a desktop, tablet, or a mobile.
 UserTesting will record users sharing their thoughts while interacting with your app or website.
 Then you will be able to know why users are doing what they do.
-UserTesting is free for a trial.
+UserTesting usability testing tool is free for a trial.

-With Crazy Egg, you can know how visitors interact with your website as if with X-ray glasses.
-The user testing heat map software allows you to understand the activity of people on your website, and why visitors are not being converted into regular customers and users.
+With Crazy Egg usability testing tool, you can know how visitors interact with your website as if with X-ray glasses.
+This usability testing tool allows you to understand the activity of people on your website, and why visitors are not being converted into regular customers and users.

 The objects clicked are identified by heat maps.
 And, they also identify the sources they are being referred from.
 One of the most helpful things in Crazy Egg is the scroll map capable of identifying how far visitors scroll down a page before abandoning it completely.